 Outsource.
+OutshineTM www.nmsusa.com

-Outshine[TM] www.nmsusa.com A Minority Business Enterprise (MBE) Legacy of corporate citizenship, social investment
+A Minority Business Enterprise (MBE)

+Legacy of corporate citizenship, social investment

-For more than a decade BP has been a major corporate sponsor of Alaska Special Olympics.
-BY FRANK BAKER For Petroleum News A laska is large in landmass but small in population, and today more than ever, the company's 2,000 employees are making a difference across the state.
+BY FRANK BAKERFor Petroleum News A laska is large in landmass but small in population, and today more than ever, the company's 2,000 employees are making a difference across the state.
 Employees currently support more than 700 community and education organizations and 150 youth teams in about 40 Alaska communities, either in direct contributions or volunteerism.
 "BP Alaska has long believed it can best support communities by helping to build skills and leadership, growing community capacity, and helping to bring about measurable and long-term community improvement," says Carla Beam, BP Alaska's director of community affairs.
-"Today, in the spirit of BP's Fabric of America philosophy, our employees represent the frontline in
+"Today, in the spirit of BP's Fabric of America philosophy, our employees represent the frontline in reaching out to Alaska communities in a very direct and personal way, and ultimately making those communities better places to live."
 During its long history of social investment in the state, BP has been a private sector leader in the advancement of education, health care and social services.
 Major, multiyear contributions to the University of Alaska at Anchorage and Fairbanks, Providence Hospital, and the Alaska Native Heritage Center have dramatically improved the quality of services provided by these and other Alaska institutions.
 BP is one of the largest private sector investors in Alaska, but its investments extend beyond business to the communities where it operates and where its employees and their families live.
 Fostering financial literacy For more than 30 years, BP has partnered with the Alaska Council on Economic Education to promote teaching of economics in Alaska's public schools.
 BP's support has helped teachers incorporate economics into the classroom, promoted teacher certification in economics and sponsored advanced placement courses, required for schools that want to offer advanced placement economics.
-Nurturing a new workforce Recruiting and training a skilled Alaska workforce is key to BP's longterm success.
+Nurturing a new workforce Recruiting and training a skilled Alaska workforce is key to BP's long-term success.
 Since 2006, the company has increased its Alaskan workforce by more than 40 percent to nearly 2,000 employees.
 As BP's workforce ages and retires, the company actively supports statewide vocational and college programs that promote careers in oil, gas, mining and other process industries.
 Since 1999, the Alaska Process Industry Careers Consortium has been cultivating the next generation of employees through information and training, as well as scholarships, internships and career awareness activities for Alaska students.
 Through APICC, industry-related companies develop definitions for industry job classifications, which are implemented in university and other training curricula.
 Alaska Grown Engineers The Alaska Native Science and Engineering Program at the University of Alaska Anchorage is now recognized nationally for its groundbreaking work in attracting Native students to the hard sciences and busting stereotypes in the process.
 But it wasn't always that way, according to Herb Schroeder, the engineering professor at UAA who founded the program in the late 1990s.
 Schroeder worked with BP to start the Summer Bridge Program with eight students in 1998.
 The program, one of five components of ANSEP, takes recent high school graduates through a nine-week regime to prepare them for college-level math and science.
 The Summer Bridge Program has grown to 36 students from all over Alaska.
+BP also hires interns and graduates.
+The latter is significant, Schroeder said, because it means ANSEP graduates are